-I worked at that place for 7 years, they were always good to me and the 401K always did well for me, I’ll just leave it there… NO!!!
+I worked at that place for 7 years.
+They were always good to me.
+Their 401K always did well for me.
+I’ll just leave it there… NO!!!

-- Often times the on-going contributions we make to our 401K’s mask the actual performance of the portfolio.
-Most employer sponsored retirement plans have very limited investment selections.
-At first glance it may appear that you have 30 options and then you notice that 18 of those options are just variations on a retirement target dating strategy.
+- Oftentimes, the contributions we make to our 401Ks mask the actual performance of the portfolio.
+Most employer sponsored retirement plans have limited investment selections.
+At first glance, it may appear that you have 30 options.
+Then, you notice that 18 of those options are just variations on a retirement target dating strategy.

 - An often missed concern is change of ownership.
 If you leave an employer and they sell their business, each passing of ownership makes it more and more difficult to track down your account.

-- 401k’s do not provide you the flexibility to indicate the tax withholding appropriate for you, the client.
-Rollover eligible distributions are made with a blanket 20% federal withholding, which, by the way, there is no 20% federal income tax bracket… makes sense…
+- 401Ks do not provide you the flexibility to indicate the tax withholding appropriate for you, the client.
+Rollover eligible distributions are made with a blanket 20% federal withholding which may not be appropriate for your tax situation.

-Bottom line, 401k assets almost always make sense to roll to either your new employers plan (if available) or more commonly an IRA.
+Bottom line, 401k assets almost always make sense to roll to either your new employer’s plan (if available) or more commonly to an IRA.
 Consult a qualified adviser to discuss your specific circumstances.
 Not all qualified plans have the same provisions and an individual analysis is necessary!

 To receive other timely information follow us here.